nablarch/nablarch-document/en/application_framework/adaptors/webspheremq_adaptor.rst

 .. _webspheremq_adaptor:

-IBM WebSphere MQアダプタ
+IBM WebSphere MQ Adapter
 ==================================================

-.. contents:: 目次
+.. contents:: Table of contents
   :depth: 3
   :local:

-:ref:`NablarchのMOMメッセージング機能 <mom_messaging>` で `IBM WebSphere MQ(外部サイト、英語) <http://www-03.ibm.com/software/products/ja/websphere-mq>`_ を使用するためのアダプタを提供する。
+Provides an adapter to use `IBM WebSphere MQ (external site, English) <http://www-03.ibm.com/software/products/ja/websphere-mq>`_ with :ref:`the MOM messaging function of Nablarch <mom_messaging>` .

-WebSphere MQの仕様及び構築手順などは、IBM社のオフィシャルサイト及びマニュアルを参照すること。
+Refer to the official Website and manuals of IBM Corporation for the specifications and construction procedures of WebSphere MQ.

-モジュール一覧
+Module list
 --------------------------------------------------
 .. code-block:: xml